vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ## MQTT and configuring the data source

-Let's check how our task configuration looks like on the MQTT side.
+Let's see what our task configuration looks like on the MQTT side.
-The cam generates a MQTT message every time a task is triggered or in whatever form changes.
-The screenshot shows the raw view on the MQTT message and the tree of different topics down to the actual payload.
+The cam generates an MQTT message every time a task is triggered or in whatever form changes.

+The following screenshot shows the raw view on the MQTT message and the tree of different topics down to the actual payload.

 ![image](/assets/2024-11-09/070.png)

-Let's have a look at the Peakboard side.
-In the data source we defined two sbscriptions with the complex topics.
-By using the simple data path "Data.Count" it's not necessary to implement a script to get the actual value from the JSON message.
-The Peakboard engine is doing it for us and translates the JSON to a useful payload that can be used right away.
+Let's take a look at the Peakboard side.
+In the data source, we define two subscriptions with the complex topics.

+We use the simple data path `Data.Count`, so it's not necessary to implement a script to get the actual value from the JSON message.
+The Peakboard engine does it for us and translates the JSON into a useful payload that can be used directly.

 ![image](/assets/2024-11-09/080.png)

-The rest is almost not worth to mention.
-We just bind a nice tile to the two values of the data source.
+Then, we bind a nice tile to the two values of the data source.

 ![image](/assets/2024-11-09/090.png)

 ## Result

-If we take a final look at the result, we can see, how good the occupancy detection works.
-As soon as car enters or leaves the two fields, the data is adjusted and is reflected in the Peakboard board.
-Cars outside of the fields are not counted.
+If you take a final look at the result, you can see how well the occupancy detection works.
+As soon as a car enters or leaves one of the two fields, the data is adjusted and reflected in the Peakboard board.
+Cars outside the lots are not counted.

 ![image](/assets/2024-11-09/100.png)